virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onAfterSetRunCmd

 The event will be executed after the *setRunCmd* action.
-It is triggered for every docker container, upon setting run configs.
+It is triggered for every Docker container, upon setting run configs.
 This event is compatible with Docker containers only.

 **Event Placeholders:**